-The weather outside may not be frightful quite yet, but there's definitely a chill in the air — aka, it's the perfect time to curl up with some autumnal cocktails.
+The weather outside may not be frightful quite yet, but there's definitely a chill in the air — meaning it's the perfect time to whip up with some deliciously seasonal cocktails.
 Be your own mixologist with these recipes that showcase the best flavors for chilly nights.

 A chocolate martini is the perfect drink to bust out at your annual holiday party or family get-together.
 Not only is it a bit classier thanks to a dressed-up chocolate sugar rim but, well, there's a lot of chocolate throughout.
 And everyone could use a little more chocolate, right?